Aboudoc/Uniswap-v2/README.md

 1. Transfer `amountIn` from `msg.sender`
 2. Approve `amountIn` to `router`
 3. Set the `path`
-4. Call `swapExactTokensFor Tokens` on IUniswapV2Router
+4. Call `swapExactTokensForTokens` on IUniswapV2Router

 ### Function swapSingleHopExactAmountOut